214254151/python-intro-notes/README.md

 ```

 In summary, the provided examples demonstrate how to transpose a matrix using both nested list comprehensions and the 'zip()' function.
 While list comprehensions are a powerful tool, built-in functions like 'zip()' are often preferred for more complex operations due to their readability and efficiency.

+## The del statement / Tuples and Sequences